End-O-Fite Enterprises LLC Builds Health and Wellness from the Ground Up.

 - First, my research findings consistently demonstrated that plants grow better without the chemical fertilizers and pesticides that are the mainstay of modern agriculture.
 When I voiced these findings, I was told by leaders within my institution that I could not continue my line of research because it did not benefit agrochemical companies.
 This made me realize that public research is funded to support private interests.

-- Second, my health failed-largely due to a combination of misdiagnoses, poorly prescribed medications, long work hours, and too many years eating processed food on the go.
+- Second, my health declined steadily between 1990 and 2012, due to a combination of misdiagnoses, poorly prescribed medications, long work hours, and the associated pressure to eat processed food that could be prepared quickly.
 Consequences to my family, my career, and our personal finances were devastating.
-But when I slowed down, replaced my meds with dietary supplements, and started eating food that I grew, my health improved.
+When I slowed down, replaced my prescription and OTC medications with more natural alternatives, and started eating whole foods we grew at home, my health improved.

-These events forced me to look beyond the billions spent each year on research, and consider the impact technologies are having on our quality of life.
+These events forced me to look beyond the billions spent each year on research, and consider the impact so-called advanced technologies are having on our quality of life.
 Make no doubt about it, I love science and technology.
-I miss working in the lab.
-But as I looked deeper at the way we integrate scientific technologies into our daily lives, I came to the disturbing realization that the way we go about “doing science” and “implementing new technologies” in agriculture and healthcare is endangering our future.
+I miss working in the lab, and being involved in cutting edge discoveries.
+But as I examined the way we integrate scientific technologies into our daily lives, I came to the disturbing realization that the way we go about “doing science” and “implementing new technologies” in agriculture and healthcare is frequently endangering our future.

 Some examples I’ve observed in my own lifetime are that we’ve developed chemcial and biological technologies to make agriculture better, yet every year we watch farms fail.
 We’ve gained insights into conservation, remediation, and land restoration, yet soil health and climate change impacts are reducing our ability to feed the future.